Supertranslations in the bulk of spacetime

 A few immediate remarks regarding the generic definition of supertranslation in the bulk are as follows: \begin{itemize} \item We have introduced a rescaling $\Phi$ to specify a supertranslation.
-However, this rescaling has its own significance, as it relates to various generalizations of BMS symmetry, including superrotations and Weyl-BMS symmetries, see, e.g., \cite{Barnich:2009se,Barnich:2010eb,Barnich:2010ojg,Barnich:2011mi,Barnich:2016lyg,Compere:2018ylh,Campiglia:2015yka,Campiglia:2020qvc,Flanagan:2015pxa,Flanagan:2023jio,Freidel:2021fxf}. \item The NU gauge is usually formulated in four dimensions, but it can be generalized to arbitrary dimensions.
-The essential step is the selection of a family of null hypersurfaces.
+However, this rescaling has its own significance, as it relates to various generalizations of BMS symmetry, including superrotations and Weyl-BMS symmetries, see, e.g., \cite{Barnich:2009se,Barnich:2010eb,Barnich:2010ojg,Barnich:2011mi,Barnich:2016lyg,Compere:2018ylh,Campiglia:2015yka,Campiglia:2020qvc,Flanagan:2015pxa,Flanagan:2023jio,Freidel:2021fxf}. \item The NU gauge was originally formulated in four dimensions, but it can be generalized to arbitrary dimensions.
+In our construction, the essential step is the selection of a family of null hypersurfaces.
 Consequently, the residual gauge transformations and supertranslations described above can be straightforwardly extended to higher dimensions. \item The definition of supertranslation does not depend on a specific spacetime boundary.
-For instance, inserting solutions in a series expansion with a cosmological constant, the resulting supertranslations are consistent with the $\Lambda$-BMS transformations derived in \cite{Compere:2019bua,Compere:2020lrt}. \item Applying a near-horizon series expansion, the supertranslation reduces to the near horizon supertranslations identified in \cite{Donnay:2015abr,Donnay:2016ejv}.
-This generic definition of supertranslation thus unifies the null infinity and near-horizon symmetries, providing a natural framework for matching conserved quantities at different boundaries, see, e.g., relevant investigations in \cite{Hawking:2016msc,Grumiller:2019ygj,Ruzziconi:2025fct,Agrawal:2025fsv,Ruzziconi:2025fuy}. \end{itemize}
+For instance, inserting solutions in a series expansion with a cosmological constant, the resulting supertranslations are consistent with the $\Lambda$-BMS transformations derived in \cite{Compere:2019bua,Compere:2020lrt}. \item Applying a near-horizon series expansion, the bulk supertranslation reduces to the near-horizon supertranslations identified in \cite{Donnay:2015abr,Donnay:2016ejv}, and also \cite{Afshar:2016wfy,Shi:2016jtn,Akhmedov:2017ftb,Chandrasekaran:2018aop,Haco:2018ske,Grumiller:2019fmp,Adami:2020uwd,Adami:2020amw,Chen:2020nyh,Adami:2020ugu,Chandrasekaran:2021hxc,Adami:2021nnf} for other realizations.
+The bulk supertranslation thus unifies the null infinity and near-horizon symmetries, providing a natural framework for matching conserved quantities at different boundaries, see, e.g., relevant investigations in \cite{Hawking:2016msc,Grumiller:2019ygj,Ruzziconi:2025fct,Agrawal:2025fsv,Ruzziconi:2025fuy}. \end{itemize}

-The definition of supertranslation above is given in NU coordinates.
-However, a specific coordinate system is not essential, since the key feature of the NU construction is simply the selection of a family of null hypersurfaces.
-The residual gauge transformations correspond precisely to the freedom in choosing these null hypersurfaces.
-Therefore, one can define residual gauge transformations with respect to the NU construction without reference to any particular coordinate system, and this definition naturally extends to spacetimes of arbitrary dimensions.
+The investigations above are in NU coordinates.
+However, the key feature resides in the transition of null hypersurfaces.
+Therefore, one can define residual gauge transformations without reference to any particular coordinate system.

 \textbf{Definition 1:} \textit{In a given coordinate system $x^\mu$, the residual gauge transformation is defined from any scalar function $H(x^\mu)$ such that $\td H(x^\mu)$ is a null vector. }